-With the increasing awareness of the negative impact of climate change, many businesses are taking steps to reduce their carbon footprint.
-But carbon reduction activities can sometimes neglect to address embodied carbon, or carbon that has already been emitted through manufacturing, construction, and transportation processes of materials.
+With increasing awareness of the negative impact of climate change, many businesses are taking steps to reduce their carbon footprint.

-Some materials, for instance, have higher embodied carbon than others, for example, cement and steel, unless these are manufactured using low-carbon technologies or processes.
+Some materials, such as cement and steel, have higher embodied carbon than others unless they are manufactured using low-carbon technologies or processes.

-Embodied carbon also refers to the carbon footprint produced during the maintenance of a building, or when it is being demolished, or during recycling.
-It pays to include embodied carbon in its carbon reductions plans for businesses aiming to achieve a neutral carbon emission.
+Embodied carbon also refers to the carbon footprint produced during the maintenance of a building, when it is being demolished, or during recycling.
+It pays to include embodied carbon in carbon reduction plans for businesses aiming to achieve a neutral carbon emission.

 Embodied carbon vs operational carbon

-Operational carbon emissions are those from the day to day operations of your business or emissions from energy, heating, water, and lighting use.
+Operational carbon emissions are those from your business’s day-to-day operations or emissions from energy, heating, water, and lighting use.

 Embodied carbon expected to increase